-UNE NOUVELLE LANGUE PAR RICH PASCHALL
+UNE NOUVELLE LANGUE par Rich Paschall

 What if you could wake up tomorrow and be able to speak a new language?
 Suppose you did not have to work at it at all.
 There would be no boring repetition of words and phrases.
-You would not have to study rules of grammar.
+You would not have to study the rules of grammar.
 You would not have to learn to conjugate.
-You would not take home lessons to write out.
+You would not bring home lessons to write out.
 The language would just be there at your command.
 Your speech would be fluent and your understanding clear.
 What language would you choose?

-My best guess is that most people would consider a language of their ancestors.
+My best guess is that most people would consider the language of their ancestors.
 If they came from Poland, then Polish might be their first choice.
 In a city like Chicago, with a large population of Polish immigrants and descendants, this would make perfect sense.
 If you have a relative that speaks the language, wouldn’t you be pleased to speak to them in their own language?
 Your Polish grandmother would be so proud, and you, of course, would take great joy in this.

 Years later as many Hispanic groups arrived and there were many more Spanish speakers, it seemed to me that learning Spanish would make far more sense.
 The old Germans I knew were dying out, my grandmother was gone and I had less occasion to speak German.